5 Proven Adoption Strategies for a Thriving Yammer Network

 3. Define Why and How Employees Should Use Yammer

-From the moment your organization decides to roll Yammer out, you must ensure that employees have access to training content and resources that can fully support their Yammer network activity.
+From the moment your organization decides to roll Yammer out, you must ensure that employees have access to training content and resources that can fully support their Yammer network activity while maintaining the right governance and compliance controls to protect sensitive business data.

 Yammer is especially powerful because it seamlessly works with Microsoft Teams.
 However, one of the biggest questions to answer for employees is ‘when should I use Yammer?’
 This is unique for every organization, but often a solution like Microsoft Teams is useful for everyday project work, while Yammer offers a space for knowledge sharing or widespread communications.
 Outline tangible examples to illustrate when employees should turn to Yammer versus another tool.